niklasramo/palikka/README.md

 });

 // Tip #3:
-// Create a module that uses Palikka's built-in event system to trigger events. palikka.define('moduleA', function () {
+// Using Palikka's built-in event system to emit and listen events.
+// Note that the event system is still work in progress and may be subject to changes.
+// Please refer to the palikka.js source code for more detailed API documentation. palikka.define('moduleA', function () {

   var m = {};